puppetlabs-toy-chest/puppetlabs-debbuilder/README.md

 ### The Pieces ###

-  The module has four classes and one defined type included.
-The classes and defined type can be used to create a builder setup as desired, but the base debbuilder class takes four parameters that should be sufficient for most situations.
+  The module has four classes and two defined type included.
+The classes and defined types can be used to create a builder setup as desired, but the base debbuilder class takes four parameters that should be sufficient for most situations.